What is a Standard Discretionary Trust used for?

 - The beneficiaries - beneficiaries don’t perform any function in a trust but must be clearly identified either by name or by relationship to at least one named individual.
 These include family members and companies and other trusts associated with family members.

 An optional role is that of the appointor who, if the role is filled, has the power to remove and appoint the trustee and whose consent is a necessary pre-requisite to any changes to be made to the trust deed.
 As this is such a pivotal role, we recommend that the deed provides for a succession plan to cater for unforeseen circumstances.
+We offer tailored succession plans that can be set up with a single appointor, joint appointors or even family appointors.
+Find out more here.

 The trust deed sets out the terms of the relationship between the trustee, the beneficiaries and, if the role is filled, the appointor.
 It can be used to dictate a variety of procedures or mechanisms in terms of the discharge of the trustee’s duty to the beneficiaries.